San Jose Family Law Attorney Supports Families

 What Is the Divorce Court Process?

 Unfortunately, it is not uncommon for divorce proceedings to bring a tremendous amount of stress and questions.
 Sometimes anxieties mount so high that some parties will even ignore a petition.
-For this reason, you should consider hiring a Bay Area divorce attorney.
+For this reason, you should consider hiring a San Jose divorce attorney.
 An experienced professional can identify if any part of the process can slow down your divorce.
 Every state has their own set regulations for divorce court.
 However, filing for divorce in California involves:

 - Petition: This legal document identifies the parties involved and begins the process.
 This is a formal application to the court that requests a specific action or form of relief.
 It can be started by either party.